Top 7 Challenges of Cybersecurity of 2024

 Also, use strong access controls, such as multi-factor authentication and strong passwords, to grant users access to any system or application in your organization.

-Regularly assess your cloud environment to identify vulnerabilities and implement prompt patching procedures.
+Regularly assess your cloud environment to identify vulnerabilities and implement prompt patch management procedures.
 You can do this with cloud security solutions like:

 Additionally, encrypt sensitive data before uploading it to the cloud.
 Client-side encryption ensures your data remains confidential even if the cloud provider experiences a security breach.